 Canyon.
 Canyon was launched in 2001 as a supplier of motherboards and video graphics adaptors (VGA) cards to Eastern European markets.
 The brand has evolved and currently primarily targets retail chains with IT and consumer electronic peripherals and accessories, supplying products such as RAM and flash memory modules, web cams, mice, networking products, external HDD, MP3 players, handbags, phone accessories and speakers.
 Canyon is perceived to be a brand aimed at younger customers who want good quality products at affordable prices.
 Canyon uses attractive colors and packaging to promote this image.
-During 2011 Canyon launched several limited editions of new products which proved very successful and it plans to continue these projects in 2012 as well.
+During 2012 Canyon launched several limited editions of new products which proved very successful and it plans to continue these projects going forward.

 Prestigio.
 Prestigio was launched at the end of 2002 with the aim of becoming a supplier of premium quality IT products and now supplies data storage devices, peripherals and accessories..
 Prestigio's brand slogan "The Art of High Tech" reflects the positioning of these products in this premium, high-specification design segment.
 In 2011 Prestigio was recognized as the leading GPS Navigator device in whole F.S.U. and CEE countries regions with about 500 thousand unit sales.
 Additionally we have sold almost 150 thousand units of E-book readers and tablet PCs.
-Further development of Prestigio product mix will be conducted in 2012, to benefit from the already built market position and recognition from customers.
+In 2012 we have further developed sales of tablets and e-book readers under Prestigio brand in most of countries of our operations with great success (in most of the countries we managed to gather position in top 5).
+In 2012 we have also decided to enter the smartphones segment with our own brand and started successfully selling Prestigio MultiPhones from Q4 2012.
+These moves were connected with anticipated and observed changes in the markets, and proved the Company's ability to benefit from its experience and know-how in order to improve its market share.
+Further development of Prestigio product mix will be conducted in 2013, to benefit from the already built market position and recognition from customers.